Just Because It’s Common Doesn’t Make It Normal!

 I did sociology, psychology and philosophy at college and loved it.
 I never took it any further, but those classes have stuck with me all these years later (and that’s quite a few).

-For example, back home in Bolton or Manchester it’s very normal to “let-on” (that’s say hello) to someone you don’t know on the street when passing or if you’re waiting at a bus stop.
+For example, back home in Bolton or Manchester it’s very normal to “let-on” (that’s say hello) to someone you don’t know on the street when passing by or if you’re waiting at a bus stop.
 Down here in Bournemouth that’s much less common.
 Same country, different social norms.

 So how does this relate to dogs?

+You don’t have to go very far to see dogs dragging owners down the street, or pulling towards other dogs to “say hello”.
 Small dogs barking at passers-by — be that another dog or a person (a behaviour that wouldn’t be deemed acceptable for a larger dog).

 All of these things (and plenty more like it) are seen as normal because they’re so common.